 First, you will get a quick overview of the app.
 In the next step, you will be able to choose which Google Calendar account you want to synchronize with EasyPractice.
 You can only choose one account.
 If you want to change your account at a later point, you need to de-activate the app and restart the installation.

 When you have chosen an account to connect with, EasyPractice will request access to your Google Calendar account.
 Accept the terms to proceed with the installation.
 Note that all information that is being sent from EasyPractice is encrypted, for secure handling of your client information.
+You choose which of your EasyPractice calendars will be synchronised with your Google Calendar, and if you have several employees, you can adjust which employees can see the bookings made in the Google Calendar.

 In the final step, you will be able to choose 1) if you want the integration to work in both directions or only in one direction, and 2) which calendar from EasyPractice you want to synchronize with Google Calendar.
 This can also be edited afterward under Settings –> Google Calendar.